mvp-2003/DealMate/docs/NEW_DEVS.md

 4. **Ask Questions**: Reach out to team members with specific error messages
 5. **Check Logs**: Always include relevant log output when reporting issues

 Welcome to the team!
-DealPal is building the future of smart shopping, and your contributions will help millions of users save money and time.
+DealMate is building the future of smart shopping, and your contributions will help millions of users save money and time.